FONA-Food-Nutrition-Assistant/fona-android/README.md

 ## Installation
 You can install the app by clicking on this link and downloading it.
 Once the download is complete, proceed to install it on your Android device.
 To utilize the app, you need to either create an account or log in with Google.
-Download link: https://github.com/FONA-Food-Nutrition-Assistant/fona-android/re leases
+Download link: https://github.com/FONA-Food-Nutrition-Assistant/fona-android/releases

 ## Preview